About this recipe

 This is the simplest thing ever, but you must do it first.
 In a soup pot, add a tablespoon of vegetable oil, the sliced onion, the tomatoes (quartered), the cilantro, and spearmint over medium-low heat.

-If the broth is too thick, add about a cup of water, you could also blend it if it is too chunky.
+Let the tomatoes and onions cook until a thick broth forms.
+Lightly smash the tomatoes with the back of a wooden spoon to release all of their juices.
+If the broth is too thick, add about a cup of water; you could also blend it if it is too chunky.

-How to serve the albondigas with masa?
+How do you serve the albondigas with masa?

-I usually serve them over a bed of white Mexican rice, ladle the caldo over them and top them with roasted calabacitas or zucchini.
+I usually serve them over a bed of white Mexican rice, ladle the caldo over them, and top them with roasted calabacitas or zucchini.
 I finish them with chile piquín in escabeche (pickled chile piquín).
 If you can’t find these little gems, substitute them with jalapeños en Vinagre.

 How to roast the calabacitas (Mexican zucchini)?